Woman pointing to FAQ

 • How does this medically guided weight loss program work?

-Our telehealth weight management program is physician-directed and designed to support patients through medically appropriate care.
-After a comprehensive telehealth evaluation, a licensed medical provider determines whether prescription treatment is appropriate based on clinical guidelines and individual health factors.
+After a comprehensive telehealth evaluation, a licensed provider determines whether prescription treatment is appropriate based on clinical guidelines and individual health factors.

-When indicated, providers may prescribe FDA-approved medications for chronic weight management.
-In certain situations, a provider may also prescribe a compounded medication when medically appropriate and legally permitted.
-Compounded medications are not FDA-approved.
+When indicated, a provider may prescribe FDA-approved medications for chronic weight management.
+In certain circumstances, a provider may prescribe a compounded medication when medically appropriate and legally permitted.
+Compounded medications are not FDA-approved and are prepared by licensed compounding pharmacies pursuant to a valid prescription.

 • How is nutrition addressed during the program?